lucasscharenbroch/personal-site/content/projects/rs-paint.md

 The following is a non-exhaustive list of such features.

 **All blocks are expressions**: this is something you don't realize you need until you have to live without it.
-Which of the following two C++ snippets is better?
+Which of the following C++ snippets is better?

 ```cpp
 // (1) "return out of the if-block"